evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Chargen.md

 Every menu-node, should accept `caller, raw_string, **kwargs` as arguments.
 Here `caller` is the  `caller` you passed into the `EvMenu` call. `raw_string` is the input given by the user in order  to _get to this node_, so currently empty.
 The `**kwargs` are all extra keyword arguments passed  into `EvMenu`.
 They can also be passed between nodes.
 In this case, we passed the  keyword `tmp_character` to `EvMenu`.
 We now have the temporary character sheet available in the  node!

+> Note that we created the menu with the `startnode="node_chargen"` and the tuple  `startnode_input=("", {"tmp_character": tmp_character})`.
+Assuming we register the above function as the node `"node_chargen"`, it will start out being called as `node_chargen(caller, "", tmp_character=tmp_character)` (EvMenu will add `caller` on its own).
+This is one way we can pass outside data into the menu as it starts.

 An `EvMenu` node must always return two things - `text` and `options`.
 The `text` is what will show to the user when looking at this node.
 The `options` are, well, what options should be presented to move on from here to some other place.

 For the text, we simply get a pretty-print of the temporary character sheet.
 A single option is defined as a `dict` like this:

 ```python
 {